-- 2017 Co-produced Shooting it Like a Woman a BBC World Service Radio documentary looking at the fortunes of women behind the camera in the Nigerian film industry.
-It featured as part of the BBC’s 100 Women Series.
-Curated the British Council’s UK/Nigeria Film Connections programme.
+- 2017 Co-produced Shooting it Like a Woman, BBC World Service Radio documentary looking at the fortunes of women in the Nigerian film industry.
+Curated British Council’s UK/Nigeria Film Connections programme.
 A showcase of UK films were screened and filmmaker workshops facilitated at the Africa International Film Festival.
 Films reviews on BBC Radio 4 about the work of Ousmane Sembene, Jafar Panahi and Rungano Nonyi.

 - 2014 – 2015 Produced South Africa at 20: The Freedom Tour, a collaboration between the leading UK African film festivals such as Film Africa, Africa in Motion and Afrika Eye.
-This BFI Funded programme was hosted at over 100 venues and events across the UK.
+This BFI Funded programme toured over 100 venues and events across the UK.

-- 2011 – 2015 Curated Islington Borough Council’s Black History Month film programme at King’s Place.
+- 2011 – 2015 Curated Islington Borough Council’s Black History Month film programme, King’s Place.

 - 2014 Released second publication The Nigerian Filmmaker’s Guide to Success: BEYOND NOLLYWOOD.
 In 2011, I wrote my first book The Black British Filmmaker’s Guide to Success: Finance Market and Distribute Your Film.
 Both books serve as cultural specific guides.